Should You Save or Invest Your Money?

 Neither saving nor investing is superior; it depends on what you need this money to do.
 A basic rule of thumb is that saving is better for short-term needs, and investing is better for long-term growth and wealth.

-For example, if you’re expecting to replace a vehicle within two years, you may want to save money in a safer product like a high-yield savings account, so you can avoid having to borrow money when it’s time to buy.
+For example, if you’re expecting to replace a vehicle within two years, you may want to save money in a safer product like a high-yield savings account.
 But if you’re thinking far into your future, investing is generally the way to go.

 How much money should I keep in savings?

-Most experts agree that an emergency fund of three to six months’ worth of expenses (not income) is a good benchmark.
-This helps provide a financial buffer in the event of your job being downsized out of existence, a sudden illness, or damage to your home.
-However, a bigger cushion of up to a year’s worth of expenses is great, especially if your income is sporadic or you anticipate a longer period of unemployment.
+An emergency fund of three to six months’ worth of expenses (not income) is a good benchmark.
+However, a bigger cushion of up to a year’s worth of expenses is great, especially if your income is inconsistent.

-Some people also like to save for multiple specific future costs.
-Often called “sinking funds,” these are earmarked for planned expenses like holiday gifts, a child’s wedding, a new car or appliances, and the like.
-The amount you save in each will vary depending on your circumstances and wishes.
+You may also want to open “sinking funds.”
+These are accounts that are earmarked for planned expenses like holiday gifts, a child’s wedding, a new car, etc. The amount you save in each will vary depending on your circumstances.

 Erika Photo